learn-co-curriculum/java-interface-collections/README.md

 - An interface is never instantiated and does not have constructors.
 - An interface may define one or more abstract methods.
   - In our `Swimmiable` interface, we can see an abstract method called `swim()`.
-This is an abstract method, as in it has no method body is public by default.
+This is an abstract method, as in it has no method body and is public by default.
 - An interface may define constants.
 - An interface may define default and static methods (more on that in the next lesson).